 Millions of publishers, bloggers, and website owners have been penalized for accepting or selling text link ads.
 Yet Google is still unable to distinguish between editorial links that haven’t been paid for and ads.
 Thus they ask everybody to snitch on others or declare yourself guilty by using the so called disavow tool.

 Many sites depend so much on Google traffic that they are willing to incriminate themselves once they get an “unnatural links” warning.
 They confess to have paid for links and hope to get back up in Google.

-as mentioned above.
 So you have to check them in any case once you want to get rid of the unnatural links penalty the Google way.
 Sadly it’s not as easy as with the other “unnatural links”.
-That’s why Google can’t find them by itself either.
+That’s why Google can’t easily detect them either.

 Text link ads meant to “manipulate PageRank” usually don’t use the nofollow attribute to make sure Google counts them.

-In Ahrefs Site Explorer you need to click “INBOUND LINKS -> Anchors”.
-There on the left you’ll see all the words people have used to link to you.
-In case there are keywords in that list, make sure to check the sites that have used them.
+In case there are suspicious keywords on that list, make sure to check the sites that have used them.